marecl/QuasiFS/README.md

 This makes QFS have obfuscated access to *virtually any* location on your machine.
 There may (or may not) be safeguards against breaking out from specified path.
 Use at your own risk.

+### Usage (preliminary)
+Target partition must be created with *absolute* host path in constructor.
+At the time it must be mounted somewhere in QFS to use `SyncHost()`.
+This will populate inodes in QFS, and is expected to be run only **once**.
+Otherwise the behaviour is undefined.

+### Behaviour
+Partition root directory *must* exist on host filesystem.
+If a partition is mounted in a directory bound to host, its contents are **invisible** from host's perspective.
+Similarly to virtual mounts, preexisting directory contents are ignored on path resolution.

 ### Current safeguards
 `QUASI_EPERM` on accessing path on lower level than assigned to the partition.